molsysbio/RUCova/README.md

   select(markers,surrogates,PC1,PC2,PC3,PC4) |>
   cor(method= "pearson")
 ```
-Here, ```corr_reg_before```and ```corr_reg_all``` should be square matrices containing the pearson correlation coefficient between markers and surrogates.
+Here, ```corr_reg_before```and ```corr_reg_all``` should be square matrices containing the Pearson correlation coefficient between markers and surrogates.
 Row and column names of the matrices should be the corresponding markers and surrogates.
 Correlation coefficients can be calculated across the entire data set or filtered by each sample if desired.

 Using the RUCova function ```heatmap_compare_corr()``` we can generate a square heatmap with the correlation coefficients before RUCova in the lower triangle (first argument) and after RUCova in the upper triangle (second argument) for a direct comparison: